NJ STATE (AND UNION COUNTY) RESOURCES

 To complete the DDD Application for Eligibility for DDD-funded services:

 Please visit the main DDD application page here.

 DDD services offered to eligible adults may include: Assistive technology, behavior supports, career planning, cognitive rehabilitation, community-based supports, community inclusion services, day habilitation, environmental modifications, fiscal management services (Fiscal Intermediary), goods and services, interpreter services, natural supports training, occupational therapy, Personal Emergency Response System (PERS), physical therapy, prevocational training, respite, speech language & hearing therapy, support coordination, supported employment – individual and/or small group, supports brokerage, transportation, and vehicle modifications.

-Once found eligible for DDD and as part of the intake process (and again within the student’s last year of educational entitlement), the student's parent/guardian must complete the NJ Comprehensive Assessment Tool (NJ CAT) either online or over the phone; please contact Ron Wasserman to arrange for you to complete the NJ CAT.
-This survey is used to determine needed postsecondary supports as well as the amount of money that will be allotted for your individualized budget.
-For a listing of the questions, please visit: https://www.nj.gov/humanservices/ddd/documents/njcat_sample_assessment.pdf and/or watch an archived webinar at: www.youtube.com/watch?v=nluCSo5kFWk.
+NJ Comprehensive Assessment Tool (NJ CAT): During the intake process, the student's parent/guardian must complete the NJ Comprehensive Assessment Tool (NJ CAT); this survey is used to determine needed postsecondary supports as well as the amount of money that will be allotted for your individualized budget.

 DIVISION OF VOCATIONAL REHABILITATION SERVICES (DVRS):